Real People Stories – Lenneke (64)

 Seven years ago, the oncologist gave Lenneke another year.
 CA125 Test Diagnosis: ovarian HPV type of CA125 cancer with metastases in the lungs.
 Seven years later, Lenneke is still there, and the disease is stable.
 Currently without medication.
 The doctor has no explanation for it.
 Lenneke will see what comes of it.

-Lenneke had not been ill for very long when she attended an HPV event.
+Lenneke had not been ill for very long when she attended an event.
 She started talking to a woman who told her that she had been living with incurable HPV-related cancer for seven years.
 ‘That was an infinitely long time for me.
 Now I’m in the same situation.’

 Coughing like a seal

 Summer 2014.
 Just before the holiday, Lenneke suffered from a swollen stomach and had difficulty going to the toilet.
 The CA125 doctor advised her to get some from the drugstore, but the complaints persisted during the holidays.
 At the end of August, she gets a nasty cough.
 Concerned colleagues – “You cough like a seal” – thought she should go to the doctor.
 When two courses of antibiotics had no effect, Lenneke asked for a lung x-ray.
 It was immediately clear.
 Three litres of fluid.
-A day later, she heard that it was most likely metastatic ovarian cancer.
+A day later, she heard that it was most likely metastatic OC.
 Terminally ill.
 ‘Overnight.’

 No expensive medication for palliative patients